TSuXinH/Necoda/README.md

 <img src="fig/overview2.png" width="400" align="right">

 In neuroscience, progress hinges on sharing large-scale data.
-Initiatives like the Allen Brain Observatory (ABO) and standards like Neurodata Without Borders (NWB) are vital for enabling broad data reuse and collaboration.
 Sharing comprehensive, raw-like imaging data is particularly crucial for transparency, reproducibility, and developing new analysis tools.

 The primary obstacle is data size.
 Functional imaging datasets often reach the terabyte-scale, creating a massive bottleneck for data sharing, storage, and reuse.
 These logistical hurdles severely slow the pace of discovery and hinder the reproduction of scientific findings.